mongodb/mongo-python-driver/CONTRIBUTING.rst

 The expectation for any code author is to provide all the context needed in the space of a pull request for any engineer to feel equipped to review the code.
-Depending on the type of change, do your best to highlight important new functions or objects you’ve introduced in the code—think complex functions or new abstractions.
+Depending on the type of change, do your best to highlight important new functions or objects you’ve introduced in the code; think complex functions or new abstractions.
 Whilst it may seem like more work for you to adjust your pull request, the reality is your likelihood for getting review sooner shoots up.